 Reserves for estimated losses for construction defects, general liability and workers' compensation have been established using the assistance of a third-party actuary.
 The third-party actuary uses the Company's historical warranty and construction defect data to assist management in estimating the unpaid claims, claim adjustment expenses and incurred but not reported claims reserves for the risks that the Company is assuming under the general liability and construction defect programs.
 The estimates include provisions for inflation, claims handling and legal fees.
 These estimates are subject to a high degree of variability due to uncertainties such as trends in construction defect claims relative to the markets and the types of products the Company builds, claim settlement patterns, insurance industry practices and legal interpretations.
 Given the high degree of judgment required in determining these estimated liability amounts, actual future costs could differ significantly from the Company's currently estimated amounts.
-The Company's self-insurance reserve, net of expected recoveries, as of November 30, 2022 and 2021 was \$210.1 million and \$169.1 million and was included in Homebuilding other liabilities.
+The Company's self-insurance reserve, net of expected recoveries, as of November 30, 2023 and 2022 was \$245.8 million and \$210.1 million, respectively, and was included in Homebuilding other liabilities.
 Amounts incurred in excess of the Company's self-insurance occurrence or aggregate retention limits are covered by insurance up to the Company's purchased coverage levels.
 The Company's insurance policies are maintained with highly-rated underwriters for whom the Company believes counterparty default risk is not significant.